-Of the 20 of us in the room, 11 were men, and 9 were not—which, if you know anything about the social dynamics of technology, is a fucking astounding display of equality and representation—but issues of nonbinary gender presentation and acceptance, neurodivergence, and race (I was the only black person) were real.
+Of the 20 of us in the room, 11 were men, and 9 were women or nonbinary individuals—which, if you know anything about the social dynamics of technology, is a fucking astounding display of equality and representation—but issues of nonbinary gender presentation and acceptance, neurodivergence, and race (I was the only black person) were real.
 And that’s not to even mention that I don’t know how many people present specifically identified as disabled, because it never came up.
 That is, itself, a problem.

 Real communication toward trying to understand and implement new perspectives.

 And all of this in the space of roughly four days of meals, workshops, hikes, and end-of-the-day conversational unwinding.

 Rarely have I ever had such an easy time convincing people that we need a truly intersectional engagement of lived experience if we’re going to try to build new kinds of minds, such that we were able to almost immediately move onto “And what does a genuine non-tokenistic engagement of that look like, in practice?”